Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 Final Thought

-Understanding What Happens After You Publish changes everything.
+Understanding What Happens After You Publish (And Why Books Don’t Sell) changes everything.
 Because once you see the gap, between availability and access, you can start building the missing piece.

 And when you do, everything shifts: